Just Be Yourself

 "Just Be Yourself" was the third hit single for Jim Mancel.
 It made the RPM Weekly Adult Oriented Play list chart.
 It also received regular airplay at some major record stations.

 Background

 By 1977, Mancel was signed to Change Records.
 In 1977, the single "Just Be Yourself" was released by Change Records backed with the B-side, "Dreams".
 It was produced by John James Stewart.
 Mancel co-wrote the A-side with former Chester bandmate Glen Morrow.
-The B side was written by Bill Hughes.
+The B side was written by Billie Hughes.

 It is included on the 2008 Solid Soul Volume 4 compilation.

 Chart performance

 Airplay

 In January 1978, the record had been getting some good air-play.
 Being one of the records that was in the "Additions to playlists and charts that are not yet charted on the RPM charts" category, it was getting spins on Dave Watts' show at CFRA Ottawa, and Ray Edwardson's show at CFSL Weyburn.
 It became a song Mancel was known for.